rust-lang/book/second-edition/nostarch/chapter16.md

    = note: required by `std::thread::spawn`
 ```

-Wow, that's quite wordy!
+Wow, that’s quite wordy!
 Some important parts to pick out: the first note says
 `Rc<Mutex<i32>> cannot be sent between threads safely`.
 The reason for this is
 in the error message, which, once distilled, says `the trait bound Send is not
 satisfied`.
-We're going to talk about `Send` in the next section; it's one of
+We’re going to talk about `Send` in the next section; it’s one of
 the traits that ensures the types we use with threads are meant for use in
 concurrent situations.

 Unfortunately, `Rc<T>` is not safe to share across threads.
 When `Rc<T>`
 manages the reference count, it has to add to the count for each call to
-`clone` and subtract from the count when each clone is dropped. `Rc<T>` doesn't
+`clone` and subtract from the count when each clone is dropped. `Rc<T>` doesn’t
 use any concurrency primitives to make sure that changes to the count happen in
-an operation that couldn't be interrupted by another thread.
+an operation that couldn’t be interrupted by another thread.
 This could lead to
 subtle bugs where the counts are wrong, which could lead to memory leaks or
-dropping a value before we're done with it.
+dropping a value before we’re done with it.
 So what if we had a type that was
 exactly like `Rc<T>`, but made changes to the reference count in a thread-safe
 way?

 #### Atomic Reference Counting with `Arc<T>`

-If you thought that question sounded like a leading one, you'd be right.
+If you thought that question sounded like a leading one, you’d be right.
 There
-is a type like `Rc<T>` that's safe to use in concurrent situations: `Arc<T>`.
+is a type like `Rc<T>` that’s safe to use in concurrent situations: `Arc<T>`.
-The 'a' stands for *atomic*, so it's an *atomically reference counted* type.
+The ‘a’ stands for *atomic*, so it’s an *atomically reference counted* type.
-Atomics are an additional kind of concurrency primitive that we won't cover
+Atomics are an additional kind of concurrency primitive that we won’t cover
 here; see the standard library documentation for `std::sync::atomic` for more
 details.
 The gist of it is this: atomics work like primitive types, but are
 safe to share across threads.

-Why aren't all primitive types atomic, and why aren't all standard library
+Why aren’t all primitive types atomic, and why aren’t all standard library
 types implemented to use `Arc<T>` by default?
 Thread safety comes with a
 performance penalty that we only want to pay when we need it.
-If we're only
+If we’re only
 doing operations on values within a single thread, our code can run faster
-since it doesn't need the guarantees that atomics give us.
+since it doesn’t need the guarantees that atomics give us.

 Back to our example: `Arc<T>` and `Rc<T>` are identical except for the atomic
 internals of `Arc<T>`.
 Their API is the same, so we can change the `use` line